jvijtiuk/libyang/README.md

 `tests/fuzz` directory.

-Currently there are multiple targets, all of which can be fuzzed with LLVM's libfuzzer and AFL, and new targets can easily be added.
+Currently there are multiple targets, all of which can be fuzzed with LLVM's LibFuzzer and AFL, and new targets can easily be added.